SRI-CSL/llvm2smt/README.md

 ```

 We can show that these functions are equivalent by first translating the LLVM IR
-to SMT-LIB2 via:
+to SMT-LIB via:

 ```
 > llvm2smt shufflevector.ll > shufflevector.smt
 ```
-The translation of the second function is the following.
+Function `@rhs` is translated to the following SMT-LIB statements.
 ```scheme
 ;; Function: |@rhs|
 ;; (i32 %a, i32 %b)